Hello everywann (haha),

 - Seit wann lernst du Deutsch?

-- Since when have you been learning German?
+- Since when, what point in time have you been learning German?

 - Bis wann musst du arbeiten?

-- Till what time do you have to work?
+- Till when, what time do you have to work?

 - Von wann bis wann geht der Kurs?

-- From when till when is the course?
+- From what time, when till what time, when is the course?

 - Thomas fragt Maria, wann genau sie nach Hause kommt.

-- Thomas asks Maria when exactly she is going to come home.
+- Thomas asks Maria when, at what time exactly she is going to come home.

 - Ich werde meinen Chef fragen, bis wann er morgen im Büro ist.

-- I will ask my boss, till when he is going to be in the office tomorrow.
+- I will ask my boss, till when, what time he is going to be in the office tomorrow.

-- I know exactly when the bus comes.
+- I know exactly when, at what time the bus comes.

 - Ich weiß genau, wann der Bus kommt.